-DESIGN ELEMENT DESIGN ELEMENT (WHERE APP - OUP I AVG PARTICIPANT COMMENTS THEME ( LIC/(DLL) G1 G2 G3 G4 BIKE SKILLS AREA Situated in the upper park, at site of old Queen Elizabeth Pool.
+DESIGN ELEMENT DESIGN ELEMENT ALTERNATIVES (WHERE APPLICABLE) GROUP NUMBER AND SCORE AVG PARTICIPANT COMMENTS THEME (WHERE ATTEICABLE) G1 G2 G3 G4 COMMENTS BIKE SKILLS AREA Situated in the upper park, at site of old Queen Elizabeth Pool.
 This will consist of dirt jumps and other bike skill features.
 This is accessible to the Strathcona neighbourhood and has parking nearby.
-Since Sales dates reper of Brown (of First Jan 5 5 1 1 3.0 Location of skills doesn't matter as as there is one Skills area should connected to sing track trails Should be an are kids long be gle Situated in the lower park at the site of the former wastewater treatment plant and storage compound.
+Area solita additioned and a solita additioned additioned and a solita additioned addit 5 5 1 1 3.0 Location of skills area doesn't matter as long as there is one Skills area should be connected to single track trails Should be an area for kids Situated in the lower park at the site of the former wastewater treatment plant and storage compound.
 Bike skills area incorporates "ruins" from old wastewater treatment plant.
 Not directly adjacent to parking.
-They amounts that of the child artist of the c 5 1 5 3 3.5 SINGLE-TRACK TRAILS Single track trails upgraded and expanded in upper park.
-All but primary single track trails in lower park are closed and naturalized.
-5 4 1 3.3 Like naturalized t river Desire to see sing track trails in botl upper and lower le- Single-track trails upgraded and expanded in lower park.
+A restriction of the second se 5 1 5 3 3.5 SINGLE-TRACK TRAILS LE-TRACK Single track trails upgraded 5 4 1 3.3 Like naturalized trail by river Desire to see single-track trails in both upper and lower parks Single-track trails upgraded and expanded in lower park.
 All but primary single track trails in upper park are closed and naturalized.
 5 4 5 4.7 ETHNO- BOTANICAL PLANTINGS Dedicated area for ethnobotanical plantings and a natural park experience in the lower park, with "ruins" from old wastewater treatment plant.
-The state of the s 5 2 3.5 Like idea Disagree with prolocation of planting by old wastewate treatment plant Location for planting doesn't matter ngs er No dedicated area for ethnobo (incorporated throughout park identified through interpretation).
+5 2 3.5 Like idea Disagree with proposed location of plantings by old wastewater treatment plant Location for plantings doesn't matter No dedicated area for ethnobo (incorporated throughout park identified through interpretatio).
 Traditional use of plants 5 3 5 4.3 IMPROVED AT-GRADE PEDESTRIAN CROSSING The pedestrian crossing midway down Queen Elizabeth Park Road will be moved north and better defined to provide a safer crossing of the roadway.
-5 5 4 5 4.8 Should have light Safety should be improved ing
+5 5 4 5 4.8 Should have lighting Safety should be improved

-DESIGN ELEMENT DESIGN ELEMENT ALTERNATIVES (WHERE APPLICABLE) OUP AND S AVG PARTICIPANT COMMENTS THEME ( G1 G2 G3 G4 EXPANDED MULTI-USE TRAIL NETWORK Throughout the park the multi-use trail network will be upgraded to provide a variety of experiences and provide better connections to the neighbourhood and to all parts of the park.
+DESIGN ELEMENT THEME GROUP NUMBER AND SCORE AVG PARTICIPANT COMMENTS (WHERE APPLICABLE) G2 G3 G4 CONNIVIENTS EXPANDED MULTI-USE TRAIL NETWORK Throughout the park the multi-use trail network will be upgraded to provide a variety of experiences and provide better connections to the neighbourhood and to all parts of the park.
 5 4 5 4.7 Have a mix of trail types; not all trails should be paved Concern with environmental degradation; the amount of trees removed should be replanted IMPROVED SINGLE TRACK TRAILS THROUGH FOREST The quality, location, design and construction standards of single track trails will be improved to minimize impact on natural areas.
 5 5 1 3.7 NEW LOOKOUTS AND IMPROVEMENT TO EXISTING LOOKOUTS New lookouts and improvements to existing lookouts to provide views of downtown and the river valley.
 5 3 5 4.3 Lookouts nice to have, but not top priority ENHANCED PLAY AREA The playground will be designed and upgraded to provide a wider range of activities and play experiences for children.
 This will include nature-based play to help connect children to the natural environment.
 5 5 4 3 4.3 Could incorporate water feature Prefer play area to not take over open spaces Include educational elements Concern with expanded parking area that may be required Concerned with road traffic and playground users Perhaps better to have smaller playground nodes instead of one large playground ENHANCED PICNIC AREA Upgrades to existing picnic facilities and more facilities throughout the park.
 5 5 4 4.7